-The basic method is map/reduce.
-In this model the
+The basic pattern we will be using is map/reduce.
+In this pattern the

 map function is used to pre-process the input data.
 The